Anderson localization effects on doped Hubbard model: Disorder vs. doping phase diagrams

 For rather small disorder ($W<3$), at half-filling the three cases analyzed in Fig.~\ref{fig:WxdopingHU} are different:\cite{helenatmt} for $U=1$ the system is in a metallic phase, for $U=3$ it is in a Mott insulating phase (represented by the orange line at $\delta=0$ in the phase diagram), and $U=2$ is an intermediate case, since it is a Mott insulator for small disorder (orange line in Fig.~\ref{fig:WxdopingHU}) and a metal for intermediate $W$.
 It is well known that in the correlated case, upon doping the Mott insulator, states appear at the Fermi level.\cite{RMP_DMFT_1996} Thus, for all the three values of $U$ in Fig.~\ref{fig:WxdopingHU} we observe a correlated metallic phase for a large range of doping and small disorder.

-As disorder increases, a transition to AMI is seen in the three cases at a critical disorder $W_c$.
-For $U=1$ and $U=3$ {\it at small to intermediate values of doping}, $W_c$ is practically doping independent, its value being smaller for $U=3$ than for $U=1$.
-For the former, $W_c$ is smaller than $U$, which is the critical disorder value separating the correlated Mott insulator from the AMI at half-filling (end of the orange line in the phase diagram).
+As disorder increases, a transition to Anderson-Mott insulator takes place in the three cases at a critical disorder $W_c$.
+For $U=1$ and $U=3$ {\it at small and intermediate values of doping}, $W_c$ is practically doping independent.
+We remark that $W_c$ is smaller for $U=3$ than for $U=1$, and in particular for the former case $W_c$ is smaller than $W_c \simeq U$, the critical disorder value separating the correlated Mott insulator from the AMI-0 at half-filling (end of the orange line in the phase diagram).
 If we now look at the results for $U=2$, the (red) $W_c$ line shows a dependence with doping: it is close to the half-filling value at small doping and, by increasing $\delta$, it decreases towards the same value observed for $U=3$ (compare $W_c$ for $U=2$ and $U=3$ at $\delta \approx 0.7$). $W_c$ vs. $\delta$ for $U=2$ thus interpolates between what is observed for $U=1$ and $U=3$.

 The comparison between the weak ($U=1$) and strong ($U=3$) correlated phase diagrams described above seems then to suggest that the metal that appears upon doping the Mott insulator is more susceptible to disorder induced localization than the metal which sets at small $U$.
+At larger $U$, correlations strongly reduce the quasiparticle bandwith at the Fermi level (by a factor of $Z$, the quasiparticle residue), by transferring spectral weight from low to high energies.
+This forms the well known Mott peak-Hubbard band electronic structure.\cite{RMP_DMFT_1996} In this region of the phase diagram, the narrow peak indicates that quasiparticle are less itinerant, therefore more easily localized by disorder.
+A critical $W_c$, smaller than that in the weak correlation region, is sufficient to localize quasiparticles.
 Indeed, if we compare the typical DOS for the different values of $U$ at $W=1.5$, shown in Fig.~\ref{compU1U3}, we observe that $\rho_{typ}(\omega)$ decreases as $U$ increases.
 The transition occurs when $\rho_{typ}(\omega)$ vanishes, since this indicates that extended states of the system fully localize (we will discuss this in more detail in Sec. \ref{mitU3}).
 This implies that the system with $U=3$ is closer to Anderson MIT than the one with $U=1$.
-As a consequence of $W_c$ being smaller for $U=3$ than for $U=1$, the properties of the metal-AMI transition in the weak correlation (where V-shaped AMI arises, see next subsection for details) and the transition in the strong correlation regime (where a different AMI arises) are different.
-For even larger $U$, the properties of the system are similar to the ones at $U=3$ when we consider the same doping and disorder values (see Appendix \ref{largeU} for details).